1.

 Ferroportin is the iron transport channel mainly expressed in macrophages and hepatocytes and on the basolateral surface of intestinal enterocytes that is blocked by hepcidin.
 Ferroportin has also been implicated in the transport of other ions such as manganese.

 A hallmark feature of this variant of Ferroportin disease is marked iron accumulation in hepatic Kupffer cells, but not as much iron accumulation in the hepatocytes.
-This is opposite to what is seen in classical hemochromatosis.
+This is opposite to what is seen in patients with classical hemochromatosis.

 The differential diagnosis for this condition includes hereditary hemochromatosis, the syndrome commonly due to either HFE, TfR2, HJV, HAMP or gain of function mutation in FPN1.
-However, in these conditions, the elevated ferritin levels is seen in concert with a high transferrin saturation, iron-spared macrophages, and progressive liver parenchymal cell iron load.
+In these conditions, the elevated ferritin levels is seen in concert with a high transferrin saturation, iron-spared macrophages, and progressive liver parenchymal cell iron load.

-These conditions (HFE, TfR2, HJV, HAMP or non-classical FPN1) share a similar pathogenic basis (lack of hepcidin function-activity), biochemical expressivity (high transferrin saturation and high serum ferritin), liver pathology features (iron accumulation in parenchymal cells with iron-spared Kupffer cells until late stage), damage and disease of distinct target organs (liver, heart, endocrine glands, joints).
+These conditions (HFE, TfR2, HJV, HAMP or non-classical FPN1) share a similar pathogenic basis (lack of hepcidin function-activity), biochemical expressivity (high transferrin saturation and high serum ferritin), liver pathologic features (iron accumulation in parenchymal cells with iron-spared Kupffer cells until late stage), damage and disease of distinct target organs (liver, heart, endocrine glands, joints).

 An abdominal MRI for patient’s with Ferroportin disease can show iron loading in the spleen, spine and liver.